 - Canopy Tree Walk with Bird Blind

 Boston-based Mikyoung Kim Design is an international, woman-owned, landscape architecture and urban design firm.
-The recipient of many national awards, Mikyoung Kim Design is deeply committed to memorable place making that captures the public imagination.
-Partnering with Mikyoung Kim Design, is Charlottesville’s Waterstreet Studio, a multi-disciplinary firm which has, since 2008, created purposeful and engaging landscapes that are economically viable and environmentally responsible.
+The recipient of many national awards, including the 2023 The American Society of Landscape Architect Firm of the Year Award, Mikyoung Kim Design is Charlottesville’s Waterstreet Studio, a multi-disciplinary firm which has, since 2008, created purposeful and engaging landscapes that are economically viable and environmentally responsible.

 This Schematic Design was updated in the Summer of 2022 to include the acreage added as a part of the land-lease with the City of Charlottesville.
 The revised Schematic Plan incorporates the entire 14.74 acres and revises the layout of the parking lot and Children’s Discovery Garden to accommodate the stream restoration and Rivanna Trail paths and bridge.